-The Syrian civil war has led to the worst humanitarian crisis in a generation.
+Four years of war in Syria has led to the worst humanitarian crisis in a generation.
 Our teams are inside Syria giving children the basics they need to survive.
 They are also in Lebanon, Jordan, Iraq and Egypt providing urgent relief and long term aid to refugee children and their families.
-But with no end to the crisis in sight we urgently need your support to help more children especially now as winter engulfs the region.
+But with no end to the crisis in sight we continue to need your support to help more children.

 The most vulnerable children are those who remain inside Syria, who risk death, illness, abuse and exploitation on a daily basis.
 The humanitarian needs are incalculable but despite the widespread insecurity, our teams have so far helped 275,000 children and family members with food, safe water, medicine, and shelter.

 Since March 2012, we have helped 496,000 people in Jordan, including 285,000 children.
 Food Vouchers and food packages are keeping children fed and our daily bread distribution reaches 72,000 people every day while our food vouchers help 75,000 people buy food for themselves and their families.

 Last winter to protect refugee children from the cold in Lebanon we've distributed almost 20,000 blankets to 4,000 families.
 We've also given more than 35,000 people materials to protect where they are sheltering (whether tents or unfinished buildings) from the elements.
 Altogether, we have helped 431,000 people to date, including 302,000 children.

 Across the region it's important to improve the water, sanitation and hygiene conditions for the Syrian refugee children and their families in order to prevent diseases.
 In Iraq we have conducted hygiene promotion awareness-raising sessions, launched clean-up and distributed hygiene kits in refugee camps.
 We've helped 88,600 people in Iraq, including 62,000 children.